nikfio/forex_data/docs/source/quickstart.rst

 The real-time data manager provides access to current market data.

 .. important::
-   You need API keys from Alpha Vantage and/or Polygon.io to use real-time data.
+   You need an API key from Twelve Data to use real-time data.
-   Add them to your ``appconfig.yaml`` file.
+   Add it to your ``appconfig.yaml`` file.

 Basic Usage
 -----------